Kuma569/TatsRepo/Ansible/NCPA Deployment Play-book/ReadMe.md

 ```

-Note: "-vvvv" is a debaug message oprion.
+Note: "-vvvv" is a debug message option.
 Remove if it's not necessary.

 You will see outputs like below: